kevin931/CytofDR/README.md

 	year = {2022},
 	doi = {10.1101/2022.04.26.489549},
 	publisher = {Cold Spring Harbor Laboratory},
-	abstract = {While experimental and informatic techniques around single cell sequencing (scRNA-seq) are much more advanced, research around mass cytometry (CyTOF) data analysis has severely lagged behind.
-However, CyTOF profiles the proteomics makeup of single cells and is much more relevant for investigation of disease phenotypes than scRNA-seq.
-CyTOF data are also dramatically different from scRNA-seq data in many aspects.
-This calls for the evaluation and development of statistical and computational methods specific for analyses of CyTOF data.
-Dimension reduction (DR) is one of the most critical first steps of single cell data analysis.
-Here, we benchmark 20 DR methods on 110 real and 425 synthetic CyTOF datasets, including 10 Imaging CyTOF datasets, for accuracy, scalability, stability, and usability.
-In particular, we checked the concordance of DR for CyTOF data against scRNA-seq data that were generated from the same samples.
-Surprisingly, we found that a less well-known method called SAUCIE is the overall best performer, followed by MDS, UMAP and scvis.
-Nevertheless, there is a high level of complementarity between these tools, so the choice of method should depend on the underlying data structure and the analytical needs (e.g. global vs local preservation).
-Based on these results, we develop a set of freely available web resources to help users select the best DR method for their dataset, and to aid in the development of improved DR algorithms tailored to the increasingly popular CyTOF technique.Competing Interest StatementThe authors have declared no competing interest.}, URL = {https://www.biorxiv.org/content/early/2022/06/02/2022.04.26.489549},
+	URL = {https://www.biorxiv.org/content/early/2022/06/02/2022.04.26.489549},
 	eprint = {https://www.biorxiv.org/content/early/2022/06/02/2022.04.26.489549.full.pdf},
 	journal = {bioRxiv}